 Published on ADDitudeMag.com

-What Does It Feel Like to Have ADHD?
+What Does It Feel Like to Have ADD?

 Overwhelming.
 Frustrating.
 And sometimes paralyzing.
-We asked our readers what it's like to have ADHD.
+We asked our readers what it's like to have one of the 7 types of ADD.
 Our readers told us the unvarnished truth.

 by the readers and editors of ADDitude